kfk2004/AI-CSV-Reader-Gemini-/README.md

 2. Open index.html in your web browser to open the User Interface.

 3. Interact with the AI.
 Ask "what is the csv file about?" and click the button.
-The model should respond shortly.
+The model will respond shortly.